 The following grading will assist you to select the most suitable trek.
 To make the most of your holiday it is essential that you choose a trek which is well within your capabilities.
 All our treks are graded and clearly marked at the top of each trip description.
 We also urge you to speak/email to our office staff who can also provide recommendations

 Involves trekking for up to five to six hours a day at a slow but steady pace.
-This trek does not spend time at altitudes above 4000 m and are usually a week in a duration.
+This trek does not spend time at altitudes above 4000 m and is usually a week in a duration.
 Gentle terrain, without steep climbs or vertiginous mountains.
 These trips can be enjoyed by anyone who leads a reasonably active life.

 Rolling uplands, five to six hours a day walking, with some uphill climbs and the odd longer day involve some longer walks.
 Some previous hill-walking experience is desirable.

-These treks are generally longer and more strenuous with long ascents & descents, steep gradients, rough ground, some backpacking.
+The treks are generally longer and more strenuous with long ascents & descents, steep gradients, rough ground, some backpacking.
 Hill walking experience and a reasonably high standard of fitness and stamina are essential for enjoyment.
 Involve up to 8 hours walking a day.